Abhijit1102/Diamond-price-prediction/README.md

 - NumPy 1.21.1
 - Pandas 1.3.1

+# Project Structure
+Project Structure is made in such a manner that in order make automation.

+1. `artifacts`: Here we will store preprocesses data, model pickle file, different pickle - file w.r.t Feature Engineering and data preprocessing pipline etc.
+2. `Notebook` : having jupyterfile of EDA, Featureb Engineering, data for modeling.
+3. `src`: having entire project machine learning modulus.
+           - `Pipline` : Here two major pipline Training and prediction.
+         - `Training Pipline`: It is composed of various components such as 'Data ingestion` (Reading data from Sources), Data Transformation, Model trainier(trained with  different model, Model Evaluation.
+         - `Prediction pipline` :

 # Model Deployment
 The diamond price prediction model can be deployed using Flask, a lightweight Python web framework.
 To deploy the model, follow these steps: